lodge F&W Favourite

 An Intimate Safari Hideaway in the Heart of Malawi

-Nestled beneath ancient baobabs and fever trees, Kuthengo Camp offers an exclusive escape.
-Enjoy morning river safaris on the serene Shire River, immersing yourself in the beauty of Liwonde National Park.
+Beneath baobabs and fever trees, Kuthengo Camp offers river safaris and a tranquil stay in Liwonde National Park.

 Location